Fusion-Poly: A Polyhedral Framework Based on Spatial-Temporal Fusion for 3D Multi-Object Tracking: METHOD

 \subsection{Frequency-Aware Trajectory Estimation (Update)}

 The trajectory estimation module also performs robust posterior inference to produce reliable trajectory states for downstream tasks.
-For motion and existence state updates, most existing methods adopt standard KF updates and count-based lifecycle management~\cite{zeng2024fusiontrack, wang2022deepfusionmot, xu2024exploiting, kim2021eagermot}, primarily designed for sync. frames.
-In contrast, Fusion-Poly integrates both sync. and async. observations to achieve sufficient spatial-temporal fusion.
-However, async. observations are inherently less reliable due to the absence of cross-modality verification.
+For motion and existence state updates, most existing methods adopt standard KF updates and count-based lifecycle management~\cite{wang2022deepfusionmot, xu2024exploiting, kim2021eagermot}, primarily designed for sync. frames.
+In contrast, Fusion-Poly integrates both sync. and async. data to achieve sufficient spatial-temporal fusion.
+However, async. data is inherently less reliable due to the absence of cross-modality verification.
 Simply updating motion states at every frame or applying simple count-based management fails to account for the reliability gap between frame types.
-To address this issue, we explicitly model observation noise in a differentiated, modality-aware manner and introduce a confidence-calibrated lifecycle management strategy.
-This design enables accurate trajectory state estimation by jointly leveraging sync. and async. information.
+To address this, we explicitly model observation noise in a differentiated manner and introduce a modality-aware, confidence-calibrated lifecycle management strategy.
+This design enables accurate trajectory state estimation by jointly leveraging sync. and async. data.

 \textbf{Motion Update.} After association, the predicted trajectory motion states are updated by observations ($D_{t}^{\text{1m}}, D_{t}^{\text{2m}}, D_{t}^{\text{3m}}$, $D_{t}^{\text{am}}$).
 In the update process of KF, we heuristically model observation noise $\mathbf{R}$ from both sync. and async. frames: